 Interest expenses include amounts payable to lenders under the REIT's Credit Facilities as well as amortization of upfront costs and costs to hedge the Credit Facilities at fixed rates.
-Interest expense and other financing charges for the 26 Initial Properties was \$1,545, which was marginally lower than the forecast of \$1,561, as the weighted average fixed rate of interest on the REIT's hedges for those properties was 3.15% compared to the 3.2% forecasted.
-The remaining balance of the interest expense and other financing charges of \$224 relates to the financing charges incurred in connection with the three property acquisitions completed subsequent to the IPO.
+For Q2 2016, the interest expense and other financing charges for the 26 Initial Properties was \$1,805, \$256 higher than the Adjusted Financial Forecast of \$1,549.
+The YTD 2016 interest expense of \$3,601 was \$491 higher than the Adjusted Financial Forecast of \$3,110.
+The increase in interest expense and other financing charges is due to financing charges incurred in connection with the three property acquisitions completed subsequent to the IPO.
+The weighted average fixed rate of interest on the REIT's hedges for the initial properties was 3.16% compared to the 3.2% forecasted.